hisubram/mobilefoundation/ios_jsonstore.md

 ## Sample application
 {: #sample-application }
-The JSONStoreSwift project contains a native iOS Swift application that utilizes the JSONStore API set.
+The JSONStoreSwift project contains a native iOS Swift application that uses the JSONStore API set.
-Also available is a JavaScript adapter Maven project.
+Also, available is a JavaScript adapter Maven project.

 ![Image of the sample application](images/jsonstore-ios-screen.png)